Jughead Jones

 Forsythe Pendleton "Jughead" Jones III is one of the fictional characters created by Bob Montana and John L. Goldwater in Archie Comics who first appeared in the first Archie story, from Pep Comics #22 (December 1941).
 He is the drummer of the Archies and is a son of Forsythe Pendleton Jones II; in one of the early Archie newspaper comic strips, he is identified as John Jugworth Jones III (and in one strip, likely due to a continuity error, as Forsythe Van Jones).
 He has a white sheepdog named Hot Dog and a younger sister, Forsythia "Jellybean" Jones.

 Jughead (shortened to Jug or Juggie) is the best friend of vocalist/guitarist Archie Andrews.
 Jughead is a smart, sharp-tongued, laid-back, and eccentric high school student.
 He is obsessed with eating food and in some storylines is asexual.
 Most see him as being lazy.
-He can be identified by his long nose, half-closed eyes, "S" sweatshirt, and whoopee cap (a crown-like warped and trimmed fedora hat).
-Jughead is portrayed by Cole Sprouse in the live-action CW series, Riverdale and Mihir Ahuja in The Archies.
+He can be identified by his long nose, half-closed eyes, "S" sweatshirt, and whoopee cap (a crown-like warped and trimmed fedora hat), generally referred to as his Beanie in the comics.
+Jughead is portrayed by Cole Sprouse in the live-action CW series Riverdale, and Mihir Ahuja in The Archies.

 Concept and creation

 Bob Montana stated that Jughead was a character he imagined, unlike other characters in the series who were based on people he knew.
 Montana's widow, Peg Bertholet, stated that high school friend of Montana's named Skinny Linehan supposedly had some of Jughead's peculiar traits.

 Bertholet has stated that the "S" insignia refers to a location called Skunk Hill in Haverhill, Massachusetts which Montana turned into Squirrel Hill.
 The "S" alludes to a combination of the location and Montana's elementary school athletic team near Haverhill called the Tigers.
 Bertholet has stated that "S" stands for "'Squirrel Hill Independent Tigers,' and you couldn't abbreviate it any other way."